 Thanks to the development of computing and the Internet, we can improve and deepen our connections with the world, celebrate languages and the diversity of cultures and promote international and intercultural experiences.
 By taking children out of a pervasively English context, we ensure they can explore the life-style and culture of another land through the medium of its language.

 Besides teaching the meaning of words and sentences (an awareness of language), learning a language promotes social interaction and fosters empathy towards the culture and people of a foreign country, by adjusting our thinking to different social conventions.
-Such an outlook champions goodwill and counters insularity and prejudice.
+This outlook champions goodwill and counters insularity and prejudice.

 Learning a language enables us to forge positive change with the most powerful tool: communication between people.
 Success in industry and commerce depends increasingly on our willingness and ability to communicate with potential customers in their own language.
 More importantly, we ensure children become confident, global citizens, avert conflict and promote multilateral harmony.